Past awards are listed on the grant page. Search for year 2023 to see most current projects. We anticipate opening the 2024 cycle in early January.

-Please follow the steps below to submit an application.
+Please review and follow the steps below to become familiar with the guidelines.

 Did you know?

 All 100 counties are served by one of three different farm cost-share programs funded exclusively by the NCTTFC.
 Farmers can apply for and possibly receive grants in various amounts.
 The WNC AGOptions (WNC Communities), UMO AgPrime (University of Mount Olive) and NC AgVentures (NC Cooperative Extension Service) programs will serve over 100 farmers or community this year!

 Click on your county in the map to find out who to contact.

 Projects will be funded based on the availability of funds and how effectively the stated grant criteria are met.
 Projects must benefit and impact one or more of these areas:

 - A population that is tobacco-dependent at the farm level and/or manufacturing level and is experiencing economic distress

 - A population that has been adversely affected by changes in the state’s tobacco